elusivecodes/FrostColor/README.md

 #### Shade

-Shade a color (mix with black), where the `amount` specified in a value between 0 and 1.
+- `amount` is a number between 0 and 1.

 ```javascript
 color.shade(amount);